-Following submission of the project reports, FAD staff will review the reports and provide, in writing, any follow-up observations or questions for the project team.
-FAD may request, for example, additional information or clarifications regarding the performance indicator data submitted or seek to discuss challenges or opportunities that may have arose during the reporting period.
+Following submission of the project semi-annual performance reports, FAD staff will review the reports and provide, in writing, any follow-up observations or questions for the project team.
+FAD may request, for example, additional information or clarifications regarding the performance indicator data submitted or seek to discuss challenges or opportunities that may have arisen during the reporting period.
 FAD may request a conference call with or a written response from the project team to discuss the project reports.

-The project reports and monitoring data and information will help to inform project interim and final project evaluations.
+The project semi-annual performance reports and monitoring data and information will help to inform project midterm and final evaluations.

-Interim Evaluations
+Midterm Evaluations

-The purpose of interim evaluations may vary across projects and will depend on the evaluation design outlined in the evaluation plan.
-In general, however, interim evaluations should be used to assess progress in implementation; assess the relevance of the interventions; provide an early signal of the effectiveness of interventions; document lessons learned; assess sustainability efforts to date; and discuss and recommend mid-course corrections, if necessary.
-A variety of methodologies may be used to carry out interim evaluations and may include external reviews, implementation or process evaluations, evaluability assessments, or other special studies.
+The purpose of midterm evaluations may vary across projects and will depend on the evaluation design outlined in the evaluation plan.
+In general, however, midterm evaluations should be used to assess progress in implementation; assess the relevance of the interventions; provide an early signal of the effectiveness of interventions; document lessons learned; assess sustainability efforts to date; and discuss and recommend mid-course corrections, if necessary.
+A variety of methodologies may be used to carry out midterm evaluations.
+While midterms typically use some or all of the same methodologies and tools as the baseline and final evaluations, the evaluation plan should explain and justify any differences in the midterm design.

-All food assistance projects are required to carry out an interim evaluation.
+All food assistance projects of four (4) years in duration or longer are required to carry out a midterm evaluation.
+FAS will negotiate with organizations whether and to what extent a project of three (3) years in duration or shorter will carry out a midterm evaluation.
 The purpose of the evaluation is to critically and objectively review and take stock of the project's implementing experience and the implementing environment, assess whether targeted beneficiaries are receiving services as expected, assess whether the project is on track in meeting its stated goals and objectives, review the project-level results frameworks and assumptions, document initial lessons learned, and discuss necessary modifications or mid-course corrections that may be necessary to effectively and efficiently meet the stated goals and objectives.